This AC Cobra 427 Roadster is no longer available. Please contact us for any further information you may require.

 Reliable at over 500 horsepower the new 427 proved to be immensely quick even by today's standards!
 Due to homologation issues the 427 was only to be raced by privateers.
 However, that did not hamper the ever growing competition record of the Cobras.

-With 9,550 Miles from new this 427 is presented with full UK registration, ready to be used and enjoyed immediately and is located for viewing, by appointment only, at our showrooms just outside London.
+Presented with full UK registration, this 427 is ready to be used and enjoyed immediately and is located for viewing, by appointment only, at our showrooms just outside London.

 The DK™ Logo and DK Engineering™ are registered trade marks of D.K.
 Engineering (Holdings) Limited